 |Cave – 3||Maha Vishnu||Maha Vishnu, Ashtabhuja Vishnu, Varahavatara|

 Cave -2: Vishnu Temple

-Cave – 2 is at a higher elevation than Cave – 1, and the approach to Cave – 2 is through steps that are on the left side of the Cave – 1 entrance.
-As you can see from the image, the access to the temple is through a flight of stairs from the courtyard.
+Cave – 2 is at a higher elevation than Cave – 1, and the approach to Cave – 2 is through a flight of steps situated on the left side of the Cave – 1 entrance.
+As you can see from the image, the access to the temple is through a staircase from the courtyard.

 No inscriptions exist regarding the date of excavation or completion of this cave.
 The cave temple was likely completed in the late 6th century or early 7th century.

 Cave-2 is comparable in size and similar in design to Cave – 1, but unlike Cave – 1, it is dedicated to Vishnu.
 Just like Cave – 1, it has a

 The image shows a sculptural relief depicting the story of Varahavatara, the third of the ten avatars of Vishnu, carved on the left sidewall of the